sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

   - tls.key
 ```

-This will create a new Secret resource named sourcegraph-frontend-tls that contains the encoded cert and key.
+This will create a new Secret resource named sourcegraph-frontend-tls that contains the encoded cert and key:

 ```yaml
 # cluster.yaml - output file after running build